Registration closed — Follow us on LinkedIn for next event updates →

 for you.

-Two days of hands-on learning for women who are ready to go beyond chatting with AI.
+A day of hands-on learning for women who are ready to go beyond chatting with AI.
 You'll leave with real tools that do real work for you.

 Illustration of group celebration